vals-productions/sqlighter/amfibian.md

 ## Overview

+AmfibiaN is called after amphibians,- inhabitants that inhabit in a variety of habitats.

+Inhabitants of modern software systems have to be able to transition between their native state, database persistent state, various text representations such as JSON format.
+AmfibiaN is here to help with these scenarios.

 AmfibiaN is a lightweight java framework that stands between native objects, their JSON repesentations, and CRUD database operations with elements of ORM.

 AmfibiaN's code is J2ObjC compatible.
 You would be able to execute your code in Android and iOS.
 You can use it in conjunction with SQLighter to implement local database storage and relevant business logics based on SQLite database.